 Here you can find information, tips and simple steps you can take to look after your wellbeing during the coronavirus outbreak.

-As of Thursday 5 November, the single most important action we can all take, in fighting coronavirus, is to stay alert in order to control the virus and save lives.
+As of Thursday 5 November, the single most important action we can all take, in fighting coronavirus, is to stay at home, to protect the NHS and save lives.
 You should only leave your home for a limited set of reasons.
 These include:

 It's very important to do what you can to reduce the risk of you and other people getting ill with coronavirus.